arq5x/Hydra/README.md

 	./hydra-multi.sh test

 #Running Hydra-Multi
 A wrapper script (hydra-multi.sh) can be used to automatiically run Hydra-Multi or each step may be performed manually.
-Both the automatic and manual executions require a stub file to create a config file.
+Both the automatic and manual executions begin by creating a stub file.

 ###0.
 Generate a stub file.
 ==========================